Tuesday, September 18, 2007

 The Utah Theater on Main Street.

 The old Sears building on the corner of Third South and Main in 1947.
+(Left click on the picture and use scroll bars for a good enlargement.)

 The State Theater on State Street in 1947.